georgiofeghaly/georgiofeghaly/README.md

 ### Hi there, I'm georgio 👋
-### I'm a junior developer 💻 / DIYer 👷‍♂️.
+### I'm a developer 💻 / DIYer 👷‍♂️.
 <!-- a line space between the 2 sections-->
-- I love the idea of creating webistes and apps with only my laptop and my hands.
-- learning for me is just a fun way to discover new stuff.
+A highly motivated computer science student with a solid foundation in programming looking for an internship with an innovative company.

 > I'm currently working on:
   - my life :)